Pathoschild/canimod.github.io/guides/smapi-faq.md

    at StardewModdingAPI.Program.StartGame() in D:\source\_Stardew\SMAPI\src\StardewModdingAPI\Program.cs:line 274
 ```

-This happens when your computer doesn't have enough resources to start the game fast enough (which
+...usually means your computer didn't have enough resources to start the game fast enough (which
 the game doesn't handle very well).
 This typically isn't caused by SMAPI itself.

 Common solutions:

 * Close your browsers and any other open application before playing.
 * Remove any mods intended to change the game's audio (e.g. more music).